StrangeBeeCorp/docs/docs/thehive/administration/authentication/configure-authentication.md

     Enables SSO through an external OAuth 2.0 provider, such as Keycloak, Okta, GitHub, Microsoft 365, or Google.
 This simplifies authentication by allowing users to sign in using their existing credentials from supported platforms.

-    For more information, see the [Configure an OAuth 2.0 Authentication Provider](oauth2.md) topic.
+    For more information, see [Configure an OAuth 2.0 Authentication Provider](oauth2.md).

     **- SSO authentication**

     Enables SSO through one or more SAML providers or OpenID providers, such as Okta or Microsoft Entra ID.
 This method supports secure, federated identity management for large organizations.

-    For more information, see the [Configure a SAML Authentication Provider](saml.md) and [Configure an OpenID Authentication Provider](openid.md) topics.
+    For more information, see [Configure a SAML Authentication Provider](saml.md) and [Configure an OpenID Authentication Provider](openid.md).

     ---